Theory and application of methods for learning and planning in

 Ph.D., Computer Science, University of Michigan (1975), B.S., Mathematics, University of Michigan (1970).
-Professor Barto joined the Computer Science Department of the University of Massachusetts Amherst in 1977 as a Postdoctoral Research Associate, became an Associate Professor in 1982, and has been a Full Professor since 1991.
+Professor Barto joined the College of Information and Computer Sciences of the University of Massachusetts Amherst in 1977 as a Postdoctoral Research Associate, became an Associate Professor in 1982, and has been a Full Professor since 1991.
 He is co-director of the Autonomous Learning Laboratory and a core faculty member of the Neuroscience and Behavior Program of the University of Massachusetts Amherst.
 Professor Barto was Department Chair from 2007-2011.

 Professor Barto's research centers on learning in natural and artificial systems, and he has studied machine learning algorithms since 1977, contributing to the development of the computational theory and practice of reinforcement learning.
 His current research centers on models of motor learning and reinforcement learning methods for real-time planning and control, with specific interest in autonomous mental development through intrinsically motivated reinforcement learning.